Back

 If you’ve followed the steps above you’re well on your way to getting started using StatelyDB with NextJS on Netlify.
 We know that StatelyDB can handle high scale, but it’s also great for smaller sites because of the flexibility of Elastic Schema.
 But even better, with StatelyDB you won’t have to worry about planning for the future because you can change your mind later about your data model.

+Have more questions?
 We'd love to hear from you!
-Book a demo with our team to learn more about how you can iterate faster using StatelyDB with Elastic Schema.
+Book a demo with our team to learn more about how you can iterate faster using StatelyDB with an elastic schema.

 Our blog